-HOW I WOULD DRESS TOM JONES
+HOW WE WOULD DRESS TOM JONES

-I’d keep with his character and personality and stick with the bold lapels and luxe fabrics.
+We’d keep with his character and personality and stick with the bold lapels and luxe fabrics.
 He’s got such a great frame that the firm shoulder, structured look really works well for him.

 He’d look great in classic pieces such as a Tonic grey mohair suit, or a jewel green suit kept really plain but with a real punch in the colour and texture.
-Open-necked shirts work well on him, and I’d even add a cheeky neck scarf to bring out the old-school charm.
+Open-necked shirts work well on him, and we'd even add a cheeky neck scarf to bring out the old-school charm.